 When considering whether a reduction should apply, councils have to decide whether the person with the disability would find it impossible or extremely difficult to live in the dwelling, or whether their health would suffer, or the disability become more severe, if the extra feature were not available in the dwelling.
 To qualify for a reduction, the extra room need not be specially built, but can be an existing room used specifically for the person with the disability.

 If your home is eligible, your bill will be reduced to that of a property in the valuation band immediately below the band shown on the valuation list.
 For example, if your home is in band D, your bill will be reduced to that for a band C dwelling.
 This will not, however, affect the value of your home or its banding on the valuation list.
 In this example, it would still be shown as band D on the valuation list.

-Once the Council has made a calculation of your council tax, you should write to your council giving the reasons why you think you should get a reduction for a person with a disability.
+Once the council has made a calculation of your council tax, you should write to your council giving the reasons why you think you should get a reduction for a person with a disability.
 The council has two months to make a decision.
-If you still disagree with the Council, or if it has not acted within the two month period, you will be able to appeal to a Valuation Tribunal.
-See "How To Appeal".
+If you still disagree with the council, or if it has not acted within the two month period, you will be able to appeal to a valuation tribunal.
+See our how to appeal page.

 You should continue to pay your original bill while your appeal is outstanding.

 Contact the team directly on 01773 841440 or email firstname.lastname@example.org